Talk with a Dynatron Sales Representative Today: 1.866.888.3962Request a Meeting

 Step 3: Determine ELR by Category

 Taking the sales within each labor category, we can then divide those numbers by the booked hours to get your ELR.
-In this example, you’ll notice that the ELR is all over the place.
+In this example, you’ll notice the ELR is all over the place.

 Step 4: Determine Technician Pay Rate by Category